Derby Paulista: The Derby Paulista in the second half of the 20th century

-The derby in the 1980s and 1990s
+The Derby in the 1980s and 1990s

-In 1982, the height of the palmeirense title taboo and the height of the Corinthians Democracy, Corinthians applied its biggest defeat over Palmeiras.
-In a match valid for the Paulista Championship, the alvinegro won by 5 to 1, with three goals and a show by the then newcomer Casagrande, one from the midfielder Sócrates and another from the midfielder Biro-Biro.
-With a highly technical team, alvinegro followed well in the competition and reached the title, after beating São Paulo in the finals.
-Alviverde was third in the championship.
+In 1982, during Palmeiras' long streak without winning any titles and the height of the Corinthians Democracy, the alvinegros defeated their rivals by the largest goal different in their history in the fixture.
+In a Campeonato Paulista match, Corinthians won the derby 5–1, with three goals by the then newcomer Casagrande, one from the midfielder Sócrates and another from Biro-Biro.
+With a high technical level team, the alvinegro kept up well in the competition and reached the title after defeating São Paulo in the finals.
+The Verdão finished the championship in third place.

-In 1983, one of the semifinals of the Paulista Championship that year featured Derby.
-In two very disputed games, Corinthians and Palmeiras honored the tradition of the classic.
-In the first match, the score was 1 to 1 and the highlight was the mark imposed by alviverde on Socrates.
-In charge of this task, the defender Márcio Alcântara did not detach from the Corinthians player at any moment, but, after leaving behind on the scoreboard, the alvinegro team drew at 31 minutes of the second half, with a penalty goal exactly by Sócrates.
-In the second match, also played at the Morumbi Stadium, Palmeiras repeated the tactic of trying to annul the midfielder, but, already scalded, the player managed to move more easily and, in an individual play, scored the winning goal by 1 to 0 The scoreboard eliminated Palmeiras and secured Corinthians in another final, in which the Parque São Jorge team would reach the second championship, again on top of São Paulo.
+In the 1983 Campeonato Paulista, Palmeiras and Corinthians faced each in the semifinals again.
+In the first match endend 1–1 and the highlight was how Sócrates was heavily marked by Palmeiras players.
+In charge of this task, the defender Márcio Alcântara did not detach from him at any moment, however, Corinthians was able to tie the score at the 31th minute of the second half, as Sócrates scored from the penalty spot.
+In the second match, also played at the Morumbi Stadium, Palmeiras repeated the tactic of trying to stop the midfielder, but this time, the player managed to move more easily and scored the winning goal for Timão.
+Corinthians advanced to the finals once again, in which they won their second consecutive championship title, after beating São Paulo once more.